ygorduraes/vcb/README.md

 Connecting to the local database: `psql -h localhost -d vaichoverbelem`

-Updating the status for testing purposes: `UPDATE cidades SET vaichover=false WHERE cidade='BEL';`
+Updating the rain status for testing purposes: `UPDATE cidades SET vaichover=false WHERE cidade='BEL';`

-If you get a connection error (instance not running), please check if you're connected to a VPN, and disconnect prior to trying agin.
+P.s.: If you get a connection error (instance not running) while trying to connect to Heroku, please check if you're connected to a VPN, and disconnect prior to trying agin.